tapegram/blog/blog/mobbing/mobbing.md

 ### When to use it

-In general, I would suggest pair programming as a great "default" for how to work with most teams.
+In general, I would suggest pair programming as a great "default."
 You get a ton of benefits with a minimal amount of downsides (most of which are "learning how to pair", which is done through practice).

-Additionally, pairing can still result in siloing knowledge if not intentionally managed, like it swarming.
+Additionally, pairing can still result in siloing knowledge if not intentionally managed, like in swarming.
 Just with pairs instead of individuals.

 I would suggest pairing or mobbing depending on how important minimizing siloing is to your team, as well as how much of your work is design based, or how much of your work is bottlenecked based on decision latency.
 The more *collaboration* required, the more pairing and mobbing benefits you.